 - the classification semantics of the labels of nodes is the set of documents which can be classified in these nodes.
 We underline the "can" since, as we discuss in the next section, documents which are actually classified in the nodes are often a subset of the classification semantics of the labels; - two nodes, representing in a classification the same real world entities, will have semantically equivalent labels in the NFC.
 This fact can be exploited for automatic location and/or prevention of adding of such "duplicate" nodes.
-As an example, consider the different paths that lead to the same concept as described earlier in this section;
+As an example, consider the different paths that lead to the same concept at a node as described earlier in this section; - NFCs are full-fledged lightweight ontologies, suitable for the automation of the core classification tasks, such as document classification, as it is discussed in the following section.

-&lt;sup>5 For sake of presentation we give these examples in natural language.
+5 For sake of presentation we give these examples in natural language.